 Use the bounced check feature by following the steps provided below:

-3. Select the check payment which is to be marked as bounced.
+3. Select the check payment that is to be marked as bounced.

 4. From the Main Ribbon tab, Select Record Bounced Check If the icon is disabled/grayed out, then you need to follow the manual steps.